naive-ui/awesome-naive/CONTRIBUTING.md

 Welcome to contributing your interesting ideas in this project, but in order to improve the maintainability of the project, we need to pay attention to a few points:

-- You can add links to blogs, minimal implementation component libraries, etc. in the list.
+- You can add links to NaiveUI related projects, blogs, minimal implementation component libraries, etc. in the list.
 - Please add content in the corresponding directory, don't add directory at will.
 - The added format is `- [title] (url) - introduction`.
 - You need to add period `.` after the English introduction.
 Don't add period `。` after the Chinese introduction.